syncfusion-content/xamarin-docs/Xamarin/Carousel-View/SwipeEvents.md

 ## Swipe Start

-The `SwipeStarted` event can be triggered when swipe start in the carousel items.
+The `SwipeStarted` event can be triggered when you swipe start in the carousel items.

-`SwipeStartedEventArgs` contains `IsLeftSwipe` value which is used to return whether the swipe direction is from left side or not.
+`SwipeStartedEventArgs` contains `IsLeftSwipe` value, which denotes whether the swipe direction is from left side or not.

 ## Swipe End